 - Graduating seniors will be required to move out no later than 10am on Thursday, May 21, 2015.

 After students have removed their belongings and cleaned their room, they must complete a Check-Out Envelope at their residence hall front desk.
 As part of completing the check-out envelope, students will be required to remove the residence hall sticker from their ID (and put it in the envelope).
 Students will also put their room key(s) in the check-out envelope and give it to the Front Desk attendant.

-Please note that students who do not return their keys and/or complete a check out form / envelope will be charged for an improper check out ($100).
+Please note that students who do not return their keys and/or complete a check-out envelope will be charged for an improper check-out ($100).
 Missing keys will result in an additional $25 per key charge.

 Students living in suite-style residence halls will additionally be required to complete a suite checkout form (available from your RA).
 This form ensures that all suitemates will equally help in cleaning common areas of the suite before moving out.

 Students are required to return their room to the same condition it was in when they moved in (including cleaning their room and/or moving furniture back to original positions).
 Residential Life & Housing staff will inspect rooms after move-out to ensure that students have done so, using the Room (& Suite) Condition Reports filled out during check in.
 Please note that any damages and/or needed cleaning will be charged to students’ accounts.

 Please take all bagged garbage to the designated areas.
 Garbage bags should be available on each floor.
 Recyclables should be taken to the normal locations for these items.
 Please do not use garbage bags to pack belongings and/or leave belongings in the hallway.
 Cleaning staff may assume that it is garbage and dispose of the items.
 Any garbage or items left in your room/suite will result in a cleaning fine.